 This is the face sunscreen I use every day.
 It comes in 18 different shades (I use Paloma ST9 or Shela ST8 depending on how tan I am) and provides beautiful sheer coverage.
 It also provides the perfect amount of SPF protection when you’re running around town or heading to and from work.

 It’s made with 12% non-nano zinc oxide to safely protect skin from UVA, UVB, UVC, blue light, and infrared.
 The ingredients also include skin care serum levels of hyaluronic acid, squalane, and niacinamide to help enhance your skin’s hydration and plumpness.
 I love that this product offers SPF and skin care benefits!

 How to Use

 Part of why this product has made it into my daily routine is its no-fuss application.
-You can use it on top of your favorite moisturizer or alone.
-Or, if you’re looking for more coverage, it can also be layered with foundation.
+You can use it alone or on top of your favorite serum.
+Because it includes serum, hydration, and SPF it’s the perfect one-step morning routine!

 And here’s the key thing to remember.
 As Dr. Buzney puts it:

 “All sunscreen ingredients are chemicals.
 A molecule is a chemical.
 Even the “physical” sunscreens containing zinc and titanium are chemicals.”